INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Induction Tasks

 \subsection{Contrastive Induction}

-In \textbf{CI}, the worlds are partitioned into $\mathcal{I}_{\textsc{yes}}$ and $\mathcal{I}_{\textsc{no}}$.
-Intuitively, \textsc{yes} worlds behave like standard training worlds, while \textsc{no} worlds provide \emph{negative evidence about the hypothesis class}.
-Formally, define an exact-match predicate:
+In CI, the worlds are partitioned into YES worlds \(I_{\mathrm{YES}}\) and NO worlds \(I_{\mathrm{NO}}\).
+YES worlds impose the same exact-match constraint as FullObs.
+NO worlds provide world-level contrastive evidence: a valid formula must \emph{not} exactly match their target extensions.
+Formally, define